martinpez/Script-Order/README.md

 Script to organize files from any part of windows into folders by their extensions
 ## Installation

-Dowload the script i use the VS Code or Python.3.10 Pack software to compile. is very easy it use
+Dowload the script I use the VS Code or Python.3.10 Pack software to compile. is very easy it use

 ## Usage
 Dowload